Table of Contents

 Triggers of Tooth Pain

 In addition to underlying tooth conditions, various triggers can exacerbate existing pain or provoke discomfort.
-Some common triggers include:
+Some common triggers include:- Cold and Hot Foods: Sensitivity to temperature can indicate underlying decay or gum recession.

 - Sweet or Sugary Foods: Sugar can irritate sensitive teeth or exacerbate cavities.